OlivierBroekman/herringbone/docs/architecture.md

 ## Terminology
-- piece: an object on the board (e.g., agent, predator, wall, empty square).
+- state: an object on the board (e.g., agent, predator, wall, empty square).
-- board: a 2D array of pieces.
+- board: a 2D array of states.
 - reward: positive values indicate a reward, while negative values indicate a cost.
 Rewards are cumulative.

 ## Remarks
 > [!NOTE]
-> "Colliding" with a piece grants a reward; collisions are piece-based, not cell-based.
+> "Colliding" with a state grants a reward; collisions are state-based, not cell-based.
 This allows for dynamic objects.

-- A trap is a static piece that acts as a terminal state.
+- A trap is a static state that acts as a terminal state.
-- A wall is a "non-visitable" piece.
+- A wall is a "non-visitable" state.

 - The Policy Iteration algorithm combines both the policy evaluation and policy improvement algorithms, for simplicity's sake we will make one class algorithm (policy iteration) encapsulating both policy evaluation and policy improvement.